-Carvers who have won Two (2) BEST OF SHOW in Intermediate Level at any show must advance to the Masters Level.
+Carvers who have won Two (2) BEST OF SHOW in Intermediate Level at any show must advance to the Advanced Level.

 Carvers who have won TWO (2) BEST OF SHOW in Novice Level competition at any show, must advance to Intermediate Level.

 Judging is a difficult task.
 It requires a broad knowledge of the species and specific knowledge of the detail of the subjects.
-The judge(s) will consider a number of factors such as:
+The judge(s) will consider all of the following factors in their decisions::